Processors of the DEC PDP-11

 As an oddity of full orthogonality I will give an example of the command MOV #11,#22, which after execution turns into MOV #11,#11 – it is an example of using a direct constant as an operand.
 Another curious instruction is a unique instruction MARK which code needs to be placed on the stack and which may never be used explicitly.
 Calling subroutines in the architecture of the PDP-11 is also somewhat peculiar.
 The corresponding instruction first saves the allocated register (can be any) on the stack, then saves the program counter in this register and only then writes a new value to the program counter.
 The return from the subroutine instruction must do the reverse and know which register was used when calling the subroutine.
 As an example of an unusual command, you can also point to multiplication, in which depending on the number of the register used for the result, you can get either the full 32-bit product, or only its lower 16 bits.
 The presence in the command system of absolutely useless instructions CLV, SEV, CLZ, SEZ, CLN, SEN demonstrates some ill-conceivedness in the details of this system.
 Working with flags has some other drawbacks.
 For example, the SWAB command, which swaps bytes in a word, for some reason resets the carry flag.
 The TST, CLR, and COM instructions also change this flag unnecessarily.
 Also, the work with the carry in the ADC and SBC commands is somewhat awkwardly implemented, for example, to make addition of two words with the carry on the PDP-11, two commands are needed, while on the x86 or 68k one is enough.
 Although on the IBM/370 such an operation requires even three commands.
 It may come as some surprise that some typical instructions are executed differently on different processors, for example, MOV R0,(R0)+ или MOV SP,-(SP) – such instructions are considered by the standard DEC assembler as erroneous.
 Some instructions that use the instruction counter (PC) as a normal register are also executed differently.
 Generally speaking, there are quite a few differences between the various PDP-11 models, so it's not exactly easy to write code that can be executed on different systems.
 And while the lack of general support for the exotic MARK instruction doesn't make a difference, the lack of support for the popular SOB (an interesting word!) and XOR instructions can be annoying.
 However, the PDP-11 processors allow, through exception programming, to simulate the execution of almost any instruction, which, while slowing code execution, alleviates the problem.
 On the x86, it became possible to emulate missing instructions in a similar way only with the 80386.

 An unusual architectural characteristic of some PDP-11 models is that registers, such as the processor status word or R1, are accessible via addresses like normal memory!
+This feature, however, creates vulnerabilities when working with memory protection.
 Another unusual feature is that some PDP-11 models have supervisor mode, which unlike many other architectures, is not privileged, but is just an optional user mode.
 The privileged mode is called kernel mode.

 Instructions that use PC as a normal register can be quite puzzling when encountering them.
 Try to understand what INC PC, CALL (PC), MOV -(PC),-(PC) mean, for example – such commands are sometimes really used, the former can be useful for creating a fast double loop!